 Article 7.
 Basic qualifications.
 Registration institutions shall meet the following basic qualifications:

-(I) Be a legal person established under the law within the territory of the People’s Republic of China, such as an enterprise or public institution, with sound operations; for enterprises, the paid-up registered capital shall not be less than CNY 100 million;
+(I) Be an enterprise or public-institution legal person established under the law within the territory of the People’s Republic of China and in sound operating condition; for enterprise legal persons, the paid-up registered capital shall not be less than CNY 100 million; public-institution legal persons shall have funding support appropriate to the registration business they carry out;

 (II) Have fixed office premises and infrastructure that meet operational needs;

-(III) Have at least two years of experience providing data circulation services;
+(III) Have at least two years of experience in data registration or data-circulation related services;

-(IV) Have a sound governance structure, a registration-business administration system, a data security administration system, a data-security risk-response plan, and a service-withdrawal protection plan;
+(IV) Have a sound governance structure, registration-business administration system, registration-reviewer administration system, data security administration system, data-security risk-response plan, and service-withdrawal protection plan;

-(V) Have a full-time review team whose members have professional qualifications in data, law, and related fields and at least three years of work experience;
+(V) Have a full-time review team whose members have professional capabilities in data, law and related fields and at least three years of work experience;

 (VII) Have no record of unfair competition, operational abnormality, or material illegal or non-compliant conduct in the past three years.

 Article 8.
-Selection principle.
+Selection.
 Registration institutions are recommended by provincial-level data administration authorities and confirmed by the national data administration authority through selection.
-Selected registration institutions are included in the National Data Property Rights Registration Institution Catalogue, publicly disclosed, and connected to the National Data Property Rights Registration Service Platform.
+Selected registration institutions are included in the National Data Property Rights Registration Institution Catalogue, publicly disclosed, and connected to the National Data Property Rights Registration Service System.

 Article 9.
 Selection procedure.
 Provincial-level data administration authorities shall conduct recommendation in accordance with the following requirements:

-(I) Organize qualified legal persons, including enterprises and public institutions, to submit applications;
+(I) Organize qualified enterprise and public-institution legal persons to submit applications;

 (II) Conduct initial review of materials, expert evaluation, and collective decision-making to determine the recommendation list, and submit it to the national data administration authority.

 Article 10.
 General requirements for conducting registration business.
-A registration institution may practice nationally.
+A registration institution may practice across regions and carry out registration business nationwide.
 A registration institution shall conduct registration business in accordance with the following requirements:

 (I) Conduct Data Property Rights registration in a public, fair, and impartial manner;